AndyOtter-KDA/VoidAPK/README.md

 You can also export an encrypted backup file to your device storage, protected by a password you choose.

-A 12-word recovery phrase is shown once when you create your identity.
+A 12-word BIP39 recovery phrase is shown once when you create your identity.
 Write it down.
 Store it safely.
-This is the only way to recover your identity if all other methods fail.
+This is the same standard used by cryptocurrency wallets.
+It is the only way to recover your identity if all other methods fail.
 Void cannot recover it for you.

 ---